PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Experimental Results

-Second, the learning curves shown in Figures~\ref{convergence-vgg16-top1}, \ref{convergence-googlenet-top1}, and~\ref{convergence-adamw-lstm-top1} again verify the effectiveness of PipeOptim when optimizing the DNN models using the AdamW optimizer.
-It shows that given the same epochs, PipeOptim (in red lines) attains higher accuracy than the other competitors.
-Table~\ref{tab:acc} shows that PipeOptim achieves the best accuracy than the other PMP approaches including GPipe.
-PipeOptim obtains an average of 0.80\% (up to 0.86\%) accuracy improvement over GPipe.
-Compared to PipeDream and PipeDream-2BW, the averaged accuracy improvement is 1.0\% (up to 1.56\%) and 0.41\% (up to 0.99\%), respectively.
-The experiment results verify that the proposed optimizer-based weight prediction strategy helps boost the accuracy and, in particular, is more effective than the weight stashing technique when training the DNN models using the AdamW optimizer.
+Second, the learning curves shown in Figures~\ref{convergence-vgg16-top1}, \ref{convergence-googlenet-top1}, and~\ref{convergence-adamw-lstm-top1} further confirm the effectiveness of PipeOptim when optimizing the DNN models with the AdamW optimizer.
+When trained for the same number of epochs, PipeOptim (represented by the red lines) attains higher accuracy than its competitors.
+Table~\ref{tab:acc} shows that PipeOptim outperforms all other PMP approaches, including the baseline approach, GPipe.
+Specifically, PipeOptim obtains an average accuracy improvement of 0.80\% (up to 0.86\%) over GPipe.
+Compared to PipeDream and PipeDream-2BW, the average accuracy improvements are 1.0\% (up to 1.56\%) and 0.86\% (up to 1.25\%), respectively.
+While PipeOptim's accuracy is similar to that of XPipe, it still slightly outperforms XPipe.
+The experiment results verify that the proposed optimizer-based weight prediction strategy enhances accuracy and, more importantly, is more effective than the weight stashing technique when training the DNN models with the AdamW optimizer.

-Figure~\ref{convergence-adam-lstm-top1} illustrates the experimental results when training Residual LSTM on IMDb.
-Figure~\ref{convergence-gnmt8} shows the experimental results when training GNMT-8 on WMT-16 En$\rightarrow$De dataset.
-Both use Adam as the optimizer.
-When training Residual LSTM, GPipe attains the best accuracy, PipeOptim and PipeDream rank second, and PipeDream-2BW ranks last.
-On training GNMT-8, PipeOptim converges fast at the beginning and finally attains the highest BLEU score (21.29 vs. 21.22, 21.04, and 21.20).
-This demonstrates that PipeOptim can guarantee effective parameter learning when using the Adam optimizer to train the DNN models.
+Third, Figure~\ref{convergence-adam-lstm-top1} illustrates the experimental results for training Residual LSTM on the IMDb dataset.
+Figures~\ref{convergence-gnmt8} and~\ref{convergence-gnmt16} display the experimental results for training GNMT-8 and GNMT-16 on the WMT-16 En$\rightarrow$De dataset.
+When training Residual LSTM, XPipe achieves the best accuracy, followed by GPipe in second place.
+PipeOptim and PipeDream are ranked third, and PipeDream-2BW ranks last.
+For training GNMT-8, PipeOptim converges quickly in the initial stages and ultimately achieves the highest BLEU score (21.29 compared to 21.22 for GPipe, 21.04 for PipeDream, 21.03 for PipeDream-2BW, and 21.06 for XPipe).
+For training GNMT-16, PipeOptim ultimately achieves a BLEU score of 21.65, again outperforming its competitors.
+Notably, PipeOptim outperforms both PipeDream and PipeDream-2BW, achieving BLEU scores that are 0.21 and 0.23 higher, respectively.
+These results demonstrate that PipeOptim ensures effective parameter learning when using the Adam optimizer to train DNN models.